 - Implement suggestion programs and other similar systems that encourage employee ideation.

-- Subscribe to industry journals and trade magazine online and offline.
+- Subscribe to industry journals and trade magazines online and offline.
 Ensure broad distribution through the company library.

 - Make positive performance evaluations, salary increases, promotions, feedback, and recognition dependent on growth and contribution whenever possible.